The Thanksgiving holiday weekend was quickly approaching and we had no plans in mind for the four days off from work.

 The stateroom had two small twin beds that weren’t comfortable nor uncomfortable.
 Luckily, they catered to us in the year 2019, as the TV was a sizeable flat screen.

 You have to embrace the history and go with the flow.
 Imagine what it was like back then, when they were sailing across the Atlantic Ocean.
-This hotel is unlike any you having ever stayed; take it for what it is.
+This hotel is not like any you have ever stayed; take it for what it is.

 One final note, in winter the ship is cold.
 In certain parts and in particular where they leave the doors open, it can be downright chilly.
 So bring plenty of warm wear.